Yiling-J/theine-go/README.md

 In this case, the policy may incorrectly promote EntryB.
 However, the likelihood of this scenario is extremely low.
 One potential situation where this could happen is if, after EntryA is added to the buffer, all reads stop, and only writes remain.
 Since the read buffer is only sent to the policy when it is full, this race condition may occur. **If a race happens for READ events, the entry might be incorrectly promoted to the head of the policy's LRU.**

-For UPDATE events, a similar race condition might occur under heavy concurrent UPDATE and INSERT operations.
-Both update and insert actions are needed to trigger the race because inserts to the policy can cause evictions, leading to the reuse of entries by the pool.
+For **UPDATE** events, a similar race condition might occur under heavy concurrent UPDATE and INSERT operations.
+Both update and insert actions are needed to trigger the race because inserts to the policy will cause evictions, leading to the reuse of entries by the pool.
 Unlike reads, the write buffer is a channel that drains proactively, not just when full.
 Additionally, when the policy processes UPDATE events, it checks the key again to ensure it matches. **If a race occurs for UPDATE events, the entry's cost stored in the policy might differ from the actual cost.**

 A correctness test runs as part of the CI, simulating heavy concurrent UPDATE and INSERT operations with a Zipf-distributed workload.
 This test verifies that the entry's policy cost (weight) matches its actual cost (weight).
 You can find the test here: [cache_race_test.go](https://github.com/Yiling-J/theine-go/blob/main/cache_race_test.go).

 This option was introduced in Theine v0.5.1.
-Before this version, the entry pool was always used.
-Starting from v0.5.1, the `UseEntryPool` option was added and defaults to **false**.
+Before this version, the entry pool was **always used**.
+Starting from v0.5.1, the `UseEntryPool` option was added and **defaults to false**.

 **API Details**